‘A young woman, found this morning in Central Park…’ I begin, raising my badge as we approach the nurse bank.

 ‘Where the hell was the good Samaritan?
 Why didn't he help a woman who'd obviously been raped?’
 I nearly shout, not knowing why I'm so pissed off, but knowing I'm more pissed off than I should professionally be.

 ‘What’s got into you Liv?’
-Elliott asks, sat across from me at his desk.
+Elliot asks, sat across from me at his desk.
 I feel the beginnings of a blush under my partners scrutiny.
 ‘What’s going on?’ he presses.
-Fin and Munch turn from their paperwork at Elliott’s question.
+Fin and Munch turn from their paperwork at Elliot’s question.

 ‘Alex?’
-I say softly, waking Alex as Elliott stands back, taking in her battered form.
+I say softly, waking Alex as Elliot stands back, taking in her battered form.

 ‘Detective,’ she replies, as she opens both eyes, her voice stronger but her tone still naturally deep.
 ‘Detectives,’ she corrects on seeing my partner.

-Alex gazes at Elliott with quiet intensity, ‘I’m a trained lawyer.
-Detail is my job, Detective,’ she says practically, distancing the complement from the bigger meaning.
+Alex gazes at Elliot with quiet intensity, ‘I’m a trained attorney, Detective.
+Detail is my job,’ she says practically, distancing the complement from the bigger meaning.
 I smile at her words.
 I immediately lower my head to hide my eyes.
 ‘Have you apprehended any of them?’
 Alex asks, looking at me.

 ‘When you say a number of people hold a grudge, who and what do you mean?’
-Elliott asks, interrupting his and my train of thought.
+Elliot asks, interrupting his and my train of thought.

-‘Most women don’t like me, think I’m a boyfriend stealing bitch,’ Alex says honestly, her eyes finally leaving mine as she looks at Elliott.
+‘Most women don’t like me, think I’m a boyfriend stealing bitch,’ Alex says honestly, her eyes finally leaving mine as she looks at Elliot.

 ‘And are you a boyfriend stealing bitch?’
 He asks quickly, knowing most men would easily leave their girlfriends, partners, wives for a woman like Alex.

-‘I don’t have any ex boyfriends Detective Stabler,’ Alex replies impatiently, obviously thinking she had already answered the question.
-Both Elliott and I look at her for a moment.
+‘I don’t nor have I ever had boyfriends Detective Stabler,’ Alex replies impatiently, obviously thinking she had already answered the question.
+Both Elliot and I look at her for a moment.
 When we still don’t overtly click, Alex continues, exasperated: ‘I’m not attracted to men.'

 I already clicked but did not wish to openly admit it so put my head down again, to stop myself from openly staring at the beautiful woman in front of us.
 My heart beat is now a relentless surge, my palms slick with sweat.
 When I raise my eyes, Alex is looking at me, ‘Have I said something wrong, Detective?’
 I bite my lip.